 The Denarau Golf & Racquet Club is a social hub of the island, with a panorama of the 18-hold greens designed by Eiichi Motogashi of Japan.
 The club-house hosts major functions and events and is popular for wood-oven pizza, and walking distance to all hotels.

-Denarau Industrial Park is located to the left of Denarau Island’s entry point and home to popular recreational activities, including the Flavours of Fiji Cooking School.
+Apart from Port Denarau, Denarau commercial properties can be found at Denarau Industrial Park, located to the left of Denarau Island’s entry point and home to popular recreational activities, including the Flavours of Fiji Cooking School.
 This covers Fijian feasts, Indian Thali, tropical sweets and a kid’s kitchen for experienced cooks, beginners and children aged 8-16 years.
 The cooking school also hosts private events and caters to groups and incentives markets with team-building activities.